WhoCanFixMyCar explain some of the tell-tale signs that you might have a problem with your exhaust and how much it is likely to cost to fix them

 Therefore, the only way to get an accurate estimate is by getting in touch with the best local mechanics using WhoCanFixMyCar.

-Below, you can find a table showing the average cost of exhaust repairs for popular vehicle makes and models.
+Below, you can find a table showing the average cost of exhaust repairs for the most popular vehicle makes*.

 What are some of the signs of a failing or damaged exhaust?